Welcome to Dire Straights.

 She’s the author of the forthcoming memoir A Woman Like That: Finding Myself in My Mother’s Past and Want Me: A Sex Writer's Journey into the Heart of Desire, an NPR best book of the year, and one the San Francisco Chronicle called “luminous, funny, big-hearted... majestic.”

-Most recently, she’s the author of the cult favorite Touched Out: Motherhood, Misogyny, Consent, and Control, called “trenchant and revelatory” by The Boston Globe and “a rare feat” by The Cut.
-She also writes the popular newsletter Mad Woman, where she covers books, culture, and craft with a feminist lens.
+She’s the author of the cult favorite Touched Out: Motherhood, Misogyny, Consent, and Control, called “trenchant and revelatory” by The Boston Globe and “a rare feat” by The Cut, as well as an indie-press-published memoir about growing up in Los Angeles, titled Two Memoirs.

 Why subscribe